Mid Michigan Community Action

 Q. What is VITA?

-A. Volunteer Income Tax Assistance (VITA) provides free tax preparation services for seniors and low-to-moderate income households.
-All sites can e-file Federal Tax Returns and all Credits (including Earned Income Tax Credit, State Income Tax Returns, and Home Heating and Homestead Property Credits).
+A. Volunteer Income Tax Assistance (VITA) provides free tax preparation services.
+All sites can e-file Federal Income Tax Returns, State Income Tax Returns, and all Credits including Earned Income Tax Credit, Home Heating Credits, and Homestead Property Tax Credits.

 Q. What does VITA do in the Mid Michigan area?

 A. Each year, the tax preparation program at Mid Michigan Community Action prepares hundreds of returns and brings thousands of dollars back into our local communities.
-In 2020, returns were filed for approximately $450,000 in Clare, Gladwin, Mecosta, and Osceola Counties.
+In 2025, we filed over 900 returns bringing over $1 million back into Clare, Gladwin, Mecosta, and Osceola communities.

 Q. Who do I contact if I'm interested in having my taxes prepared or have questions?